 QuoStar gets gold partner green lights from Microsoft

-For the third year running, Bournemouth and London based IT specialist QuoStar has achieved a full flush of Green Lights in a recent Microsoft Gold Partner Customer Satisfaction Index survey.
+For the third year running, Bournemouth and London based IT Services provider QuoStar has achieved a full flush of Green Lights in a recent Microsoft Gold Partner Customer Satisfaction Index survey.

 Microsoft Gold Partners are judged on a number of criteria in five key performance areas that measure customer satisfaction.
 TNS, one of the world’s largest market research companies, administers the survey independently, on behalf of Microsoft.

 TNS talked to QuoStar’s clients to determine the level of satisfaction.
-The survey generates a score in each area which is compared against the average for all Gold Partners.
+The survey generates a score in each area, which is compared to the average for all Gold Partners.
 A higher than average score results in a green light on the Microsoft ‘Dashboard’.
 QuoStar achieved all five green lights.

-Currently, participation in the Microsoft customer survey is voluntary, but QuoStar has been happy to engage since becoming a Gold Partner.
+Currently, participation in the Microsoft customer survey is voluntary.
+However, QuoStar has been happy to engage since becoming a Gold Partner.
 “We had no hesitation in signing up for it from our very first year after securing Gold accreditation back in 2006.
-It’s right that they talk to our clients; now we know it was our customers who decided we’d made the grade again,” says a delighted Rob Rutherford, CEO of QuoStar Solutions.
+It’s right that they talk to our clients; now we know it was our customers who decided we’d made the grade again,” says a delighted Rob Rutherford, CEO of QuoStar.

 Microsoft’s five key performance areas are NSAT (Net Satisfaction Rating ), customer segmentation, revenue impact, customer loyalty and overall performance.
-The world’s leading software enterprise has now decided to mandate the survey for Gold Partners every year, something that Rutherford looks forward to: “I’m keen to see how some of our so-called competitors measure up,” he claims wryly.
+They have now decided to mandate the survey for Gold Partners every year, something that Rutherford looks forward to.
+“I’m keen to see how some of our so-called competitors measure up,” he added wryly.

 In the press: Is 2012 the year of democratisation?